daoudmerchant/show-me-something/README.md

 - Exploring Reddit API endpoint for post data
 - Avoiding excessive calls to Reddit API / excessive reads/writes to database
 - Creating the most reusable component structure
-- First project to use Sass (inc. functions) - previously used styled components
+- First project to use Sass - previously used styled components
 - Balancing use of `props` and `useContext` logically
 - Creating a 'feel' which translates across mobile and desktop
 - User-friendly error-handling